maker0101/Todoist_Clone/README.md

 - **Todoist UI** (as of January 2022)
 - **End-to-end tested** with Cypress
 - Users can add, delete and edit **projects**
 - Users can add, delete, search and edit **tasks**.
-Assign due dates and organize tasks into projects is possible as well.
+Assigning due dates and organizing tasks into projects is possible as well.

 ## Getting started